 If you don’t have a site built in flash, don’t despair.
 There is still hope for your web designer to keep you out of the search engine rankings.
-Simply request that they place all of the text (spiderable content of your website) into image files.
+Just request that they place all of the text (spiderable content of your website) into image files.
 Make sure your web designer doesn’t format the text in CSS though.
 If your web designer formats the text in CSS over a background image, the search engines will still be able to crawl the content.

-To confirm that all of the content on your site is hidden within the image files, simply follow the Source Code instructions in #4.
+To confirm that all of the content on your site is hidden within the image files, just follow the Source Code instructions in #4.
 If you find any of your written text in the source code (aka page source), it’s time to hire a new web designer!
 This one is making mistakes that might allow your site to get ranked in the search engines.

 5. Dynamic URLs

 Let’s go out with a bang for #5.
 Have your 3-year-old (a cat or dog will work too) walk all over your keyboard.
 We will turn this gibberish into URLs for your site.
 Something like the URL below will work.
-We definitely don’t want the search engines to get through.
+We don’t want the search engines to get through.
 So, make sure to throw in a session ID and a ton of parameters.
 That should do the trick.

 Don’t make the mistake of doing a URL rewrite to make the URL pretty.

-We definitely don’t want a pretty URL like:
+We don’t want a pretty URL like:

 That would be too easy for the search engines to crawl!

-How To: Look in the address bar.
+How To: Look at the address bar.
 If you see more symbols and gibberish than you thought your keyboard could make, then that URL is right on track for not ranking in the search engines!